 Annika uses a moisturizing serum before applying the oil.
 Two of her favorite serums are *Novexpert Booster Serum with Hyaluronic acid and Estelle Thild BioHydrate Thirst Relief serum.

 Argan oil is the most important thing in Annika’s routine.
 It’s actually an oil that I love to use on my skin as well.
 It’s safe to say that it’s an oil, that is suitable for all skin types and problems: dryness, wrinkles, blemishes, acne scars and even acne.
 My sister also sometimes uses argan oil in her makeup: she just mixes a few drops in her foundation.

 Right now Annika uses *L’occitane AquaReotier Ultra-Thirst Quenching Cream, which I gave her to try.
 Other great moisturizers Annika likes to use are *Clarins Hydra-Essentiel Rich Cream and *Novexpert The Repulp Cream.

 I like to think I taught my sisters the importance of an eye cream.
-Annika uses an eye cream always.
-I’m proud!
+An eye cream is a part of Annika’s routine and I’m proud.
 Taking care of that thin skin around our eyes is important. *Natura Siberica Siberian Ginseng Eye Cream is very moisturizing, but doesn’t feel heavy.

 P.S.
 Check out my post on L’Occitane Aqua Reotier products!